Why can I not be more important than a phone? She asks... when did I become that guy.

-"You've got junk all over."
+"Junk all over."
 Darien pointed to the makeup palette and mirror.
-"I try to keep a certain image here."
+"I try to keep a certain image."

-“On call for your ladies.”
-Jasmine poured bright red cereal kibbles in a bowl, and splashed the milk.
+Jasmine nodded.
+“On call for the ladies.”
+She poured bright red cereal in a bowl, and splashed the milk.
 She whispered, "It's my home, too."

-They hadn't even eaten yet.
-He waved his new iphone in her face.
+Arguing already; they hadn't even eaten yet.
+He waved his ringing iphone in her face.
 "I gotta get this."

-"All you care about is your phone."
-Jasmine cut the whine and looked out the window.
+"That's all you care about."
+Jasmine stifled herself and looked out the window.
 “Why do I bother living?"

 He shrugged.
-"Jasmine and I were just having a discussion."
+"Jasmine and I were having a discussion, that’s all."

 She scoffed.
 “Hey, you got your priorities.”